About Bromley Education

-He is the author of numerous best-selling books for teachers including ‘How to Become a School Leader’, ‘The IQ Myth’, ‘The Art of Public Speaking’, ‘Teach’, ‘Making Key Stage 3 Count’, ‘The New Teacher Survival Kit’, ‘How to Lead’ and ‘How to Learn’.
-Matt’s education blog, voted one of the UK’s most influential, receives over 50,000 unique visitors a year.
+He is the author of numerous best-selling books for teachers including ‘How to Become a School Leader’, ‘The IQ Myth’, ‘The Art of Public Speaking’, ‘Teach’ and ‘Teach 2’, ‘Making Key Stage 3 Count’, ‘The New Teacher Survival Kit’, and ‘How to Lead’.
+His latest books are part of a trilogy entitled ‘School & College Curriculum Design’.

 He regularly speaks at national and international conferences and events, and provides education advice to charities, government agencies, training providers, colleges and multi-academy trusts.
-He works as a consultant and trainer with several companies including Creative Education, Osiris Educational, Forum Business Media, Keynote Educational, the ETF, Engage Education, and the Association of Colleges.
-He also provides a wide selection of direct-to-market consultancy and training services through his own company, Bromley Education, which he founded in 2012.
+He works as a consultant and trainer with several companies including Creative Education (for whom he also takes a leading role on the development of online training programmes), Osiris Educational, the Regional Training Agency, Keynote Educational, the ETF, the National College, Inside Government, GwE, the Association of Colleges, and the West Yorkshire Consortium of Colleges.

 Between 2012 and 2013 Matt worked as a Consultant Headteacher.
 Prior to this, he was the acting Headteacher of the highest performing comprehensive school in its authority and one of the top five most improved schools in England (whose Ofsted judgment improved from ‘satisfactory’ to ‘good’ under his leadership).

 Matt has also been the Deputy Headteacher of a small rural school (with responsibility for the curriculum and timetable, self-evaluation and school improvement, and health and safety and the site), and the Assistant Headteacher of a large inner-city school (with responsibility for, amongst other areas, teaching and learning – improving the Ofsted judgment from ‘satisfactory’ to ‘good’ – and the achievement of pupils).